-AP Was There: Allied troops land in Normandy on D-Day
+AP was there: Allied troops land in Normandy on D-Day

 Shells burst on all sides of us, some so close they threw black water and dirt over us in showers.
 They smacked into water around the boats, but in all the shelling I saw only one boat hit and she pulled out under her own power.

-An A. E. F. sergeant, William McFadden, Olean, N.Y., said, "I was damned glad to get onto the beach, and I'll be glad to get off."
+An A. E. F. sergeant, William McFadden, Olean, N.Y., said, "I was dam*ed glad to get onto the beach, and I'll be glad to get off."

 A runner came from an advance unit bearing a message for the general.
 He was John P. Foley, Trenton, N.J.